-The purpose of this chapter is to prescribe efficient policies and procedures for the procurement of public projects, contractual services, professional services, and supplies to better serve the city's residents.
+The purpose of this chapter is to prescribe efficient policies and procedures for the procurement of public projects, contractual services, professional services, and materials, supplies, and equipmentsupplies to better serve the city's residents.
 All purchasing will be done with absolute integrity and equal opportunity will be provided to all, free of discrimination.